taxprofiler/taxpasta/docs/commands/consensus.md

 # consensus

+!!! failure

-> ⚠️ not yet implemented!
+    Not yet implemented!